LucasTavaresA/nelua-cellular-automata/README.md

 ![BriansBrain](https://github.com/LucasTavaresA/nelua-cellular-automata/assets/80704612/ec0dac7c-0826-4b11-bef3-f18c21597d8c)

-## Maze / Mazectric
+## Mazes / Mazectric

-Mazectrc has longer and cooler corridors
+Mazectric has longer and cooler corridors

 There is also versions with mice which are cells that "walk" in the maze

 ![Maze](https://github.com/LucasTavaresA/nelua-cellular-automata/assets/80704612/52760925-3349-48d9-a340-655979317f91)

+## and more

+- HighLife
+- StarWars
+- Serviettes
+- IceBalls
+- Assimilation
+- Coral

 ## Credits